mun-lang/book/src/ch02-02-functions.md

 ## Functions

-Together with `struct`, functions are the core building blocks of hot-loading in Mun.
+Together with `struct`, functions are the core building blocks of hot loading in Mun.
 Throughout this documentation you've already seen a lot of examples of functions.
 You have also seen the `fn` keyword, which allows you to define a function.

 Mun uses *snake case* as the conventional style for function and variable names.
 In snake case all letters are lowercase and words are separated by underscores.

 ```mun
 fn main() {